Suntory Beverage & Food Europe

 In France, we’ve signed a 20-year partnership with Grand Parc Miribel Jonage located near our Meyzieu plant.
 It is the biggest metropolitan public protected park in France and we are committed to support water education programs, sponsor workshops for kids and families enabling them to understand the role of water.
 Amongst other things, we are also helping them replant and restore the alluvial forest around the Rhône river.

-Limiting the impact we have on our environment is key.
 In France, fighting against global warming is one of our priorities.
-We have reduced our CO2 emission by 25% per litre of drink produced over the last 10 years.
-Transportation represent 16% of our carbon footprint.
-We are optimizing the location of our warehouses in order to reduce distances travelled by our products.
+We have reduced our CO2 emission by 35% per litre of drink produced over the last 10 years with the target to achieve carbon neutrality of its 4 factories by 2020.
+Transportation represent 11% of our carbon footprint.
+We are optimizing the number and location of our warehouses in order to reduce distances travelled by our products.
 We are also working on improving our logistic flow and trying to reduce the number of empty trips made by trucks.

 Harmony with people